Sandip Tiwari

 Sandip Tiwari is an Indian-born electrical engineer and applied physicist.
 He is the Charles N. Mellowes Professor of Engineering at Cornell University.
-His previous roles were Director of National Nanotechnology Users Network, Director of the National Nanotechnology Infrastructure Network, and research scientist at IBM T. J. Watson Research Center.
-He is best known for his pioneer research in the fields of SiGe transistor and nanocrystal memory.
+His previous roles were director of National Nanotechnology Users Network, director of the National Nanotechnology Infrastructure Network, and research scientist at IBM T. J. Watson Research Center.
+He is best known for his pioneering research in the fields of SiGe transistor and nanocrystal memory.

 Early life and education

-Sandip Tiwari was born in Ahmedabad, India, received his BTech from Indian Institute of Technology, Kanpur in 1976.
+Sandip Tiwari was born in Ahmedabad, India, and received his BTech from Indian Institute of Technology, Kanpur in 1976.
 He received his M.Eng. at Rensselaer Polytechnic Institute and PhD at Cornell University in 1980.

 Work and academic career

 His early research career was at IBM's Research Division until 1999.
 During this period, he did the early work on compound semiconductor transistors and co-developed the first SiGe transistor.
 He also pioneered various quantum and nanoscale devices, such as the nanocrystal memory.
 The first demonstration of SiGe transistor was honored as IEEE International Electron Devices Meeting (IEDM) Top Industry Innovation of 1987.
 His work on nanocrystal memory was one of the 50 most-cited papers in the history of Applied Physics Letters in 2013.